adamurban04/adamurban04/README.md

-- 👋 Hi, I’m @adamurban04
+Quick Intro 🚀
+🎓 Currently navigating the world of computer science.
-- 🌱 I’m a computer science student at the University of Limerick
+🌍 Studying at the University of Limerick.

+📫 Let's connect:

-- 📫 Instagram: @adam_urbanovey
+Instagram: @adam_urbanovey
+LinkedIn: linkedin.com/in/adamurban73/

+I'm enthusiastic about discussions, coding projects, and learning opportunities.
+Don't hesitate to drop me a message!

+Happy coding! 🌟

 <!---
 adamurban04/adamurban04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.